Bussell Highway Duplication

 The 46 km section of Bussell Highway between Bunbury and Busselton is a four-lane dual carriageway.
 This means there are two lanes travelling in each direction and the two directions are separated by a central median.

-There is 17 km section between Capel and north of Busselton, which is a two lane, single carriageway with passing lanes at approximately 5 km intervals in each direction.
+There is 17 km section between Capel and Busselton, which is a two lane, single carriageway with passing lanes at approximately 5 km intervals in each direction.
 Traffic volumes in this section exceed the capacity of the single carriageway section at times resulting in congestion and delays.

 A single carriageway means that there is nothing dividing the road between the two directions of traffic.
 This type of road can increase the likelihood of head-on collisions and crashes caused by risky overtaking.